informaticon/pb-exception-framework/README.md

 # Informaticon Exception Framework

-The Exception Framework (EXF) helps to streamline the management of exceptions/runtimeerrors in PowerBuilder.
+Informaticon Exception Framework (EXF) helps to streamline the management of exceptions/runtimeerrors in PowerBuilder.
-In this documentation, the term "exception" is used to describe as well exceptions as runtimeerror.
+In this documentation, the term "exception" is used to describe exceptions as well as runtimeerrors.

 ## Features